 You can negotiate directly with your trade partners to adjust your current payment terms.
 They may offer you additional terms, up to 90 days, if you have a history of paying on time.
 If you don’t currently have net terms, see if they’ll extend them to you but keep in mind that they may charge you a little more to do so.

-Having a higher business credit score (check yours for free) can help you get these favorable terms with your trade partners.
-In fact, Dun & Bradstreet reports can show how up to date you are with paying all of your trade partners.
-Read our article on business credit reports to learn more about what they are and how you can improve your score.
+Having a higher business credit score can help you get more favorable terms with your trade partners.
+In fact, Dun & Bradstreet reports will indicate your payment history with all of your trade partners.
+Your business credit report and business credit score can play a large role in the willingness of your trade partners to negotiate new terms.

-If you have a good relationship with your landlord, you may be able to negotiate some flexibility in your current payment terms.
+If you lease space for your business and have a good relationship with your landlord, you may be able to negotiate some flexibility in your current payment terms.
 You may get the landlord to lower your payments or even defer them for a few months.

-Landlords don’t typically like looking for new tenants.
+Finding new tenants can be difficult and time consuming for landlords.
 Usually, they would rather work with their current tenants and continue receiving rent payments on a timely basis.
 Landlords that aren’t large corporations may be more familiar with your business and sensitive to local economic issues.
 This makes them even more likely to help your situation.

 While this can get you the debt relief you seek, there are some negative aspects of this option that you should be aware of, including:

-- It can typically take 3-5 years to repay your debts.
+- It can typically take three to five years to repay your debts.

 - Your credit accounts will usually be closed.